Step 1: Registering

 When: Closing date 1 November of Year 6

 To be considered for a place, a registration form and non-refundable registration fee should be submitted to the School by 1 November of Year 6.

-A reference will then be requested from the candidate’s current school and they will be invited to attend a pre-assessment in the following January.
+A reference will then be requested from your child's current school, and they will be invited to attend a pre-assessment in the following January.

-Pre-assessment consists of an informal interview, a mathematics paper, an English paper and an abilities assessment.
+Our assessment consists of a mathematics paper, an English paper and an online abilities assessment.
+The online abilities assessment measures verbal, numerical and non-verbal ability.
 Interests outside the classroom (and outside of school) are valued.
-Based on a satisfactory report from a candidate’s current school and results of the St John’s pre-assessment, offers of guaranteed places are made in the February of Year 6.
+Based on a satisfactory report from a candidate’s current school and results of the St John’s assessment, offers of places are made in the February of Year 6.

 When: Closing date 15 December of Year 8

 St John’s offers scholarships to candidates who demonstrate leadership, excellence in their field and the potential to develop further in their time at St John’s.
 Criteria and dates of scholarship assessments are detailed on the Scholarship pages.
 Scholarship applications should be received, together with the appropriate fee(s), by the closing date of 15 December in Year 8.
 External candidates applying for a Fourth Form Scholarship must be in receipt of an accepted place to join the Fourth Form the following September.

 Academic scholarship assessments and other scholarship assessments, such as art, design & engineering, drama, music and sport take place in the February of when candidates are in Year 8.

 When: End of Spring Term of Year 8